niel-conradie/digital-clock/README.md

 ## **Usage**

-Use these commands for your desired outcome :
+Use the following commands for your desired outcome:

-- To start a development server, run the following command.
+- Starting a development server, run the following command.

 ```bash
 npm run dev
 ```

-- To start a production build, run the following command.
+- Starting a production build, run the following command.

 ```bash
 npm run build
 ```

-- To start a production preview server, run the following command.
+- Starting a production preview server, run the following command.

 ```bash
 npm run preview